RagedUnicorn/wow-classic-gearmenu/README.md

 #### Themes

 GearMenu supports two different themes for its ui elements.
-By default the custom theme will be used.
+By default, the custom theme will be used.

 ##### Custom